Choosing the Right Type of Massage

 A head and scalp massage is a pure sensory pleasure.
 You can sit there, close your eyes, relax and enjoy.

-But did you know that besides placing you in a total zen-like state, this type of massage may ease headaches, cut down feelings of stress and even boost hair growth.
+But did you know that besides placing you in a total zen-like state, this kind of massage may ease headaches, cut down feelings of stress and even boost hair growth.
 Amazing, right?

 Don’t just take our word for it, listen to the American Massage Therapy Association.